theSamPadilla/keyman-tools/README.md

 The tool needs to run in the same filesystem where the keys are stored.
 All communications with the [Google Cloud Secret Manager API](https://cloud.google.com/secret-manager/docs/reference/rest) are authenticated using [Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials).

 As an extra layer of safety, it is recommended to either:
-- Generate the keys within the Google Cloud environment (such as a [Compute Engine](https://cloud.google.com/compute) VM)
+- Generate the keys within the Google Cloud environment (such as a [Compute Engine](https://cloud.google.com/compute) VM), ensuring API traffic is private.
 - Securely upload the keys to an air-gapped machine on Google Cloud using [Google Cloud VPN](https://cloud.google.com/network-connectivity/docs/vpn/concepts/overview), then create the secrets.
 - Setup another form of [private connectivity between your environment and Google Cloud](https://cloud.google.com/network-connectivity/docs/vpn/concepts/overview) when running this tool.

 **Note:**
-The tool doesn't literally _upload_ the keystores.
+The tool doesn't _literally upload_ the keystores.
 Rather, it reads the keystrore contents and creates secret manager entries with the same encoding.
 The word _"upload"_ is used through this `README` interchangably with secret creation.

 # Requiremnnts
 ## Local Environment Setup